GabbedT/ApogeoRV/Docs/Sphinx/backend.rst

 * **Overflow**: Result = + Inf
 * **Underflow**: Result = - Inf

-The underflow flag is catched when the exponent result is less then the minimum possible exponent in the floating point notation and both input exponents were negative.
+The underflow flag is caught when the exponent result is less then the minimum possible exponent in the floating point notation and both input exponents were negative.

 Comparison Unit
 _______________